pjotrsavitski/siteimage/README.md

 TODO
 ====

- * Make sure that running multiple PhantomJS instances at the same time is possible without explicitly setting different ports to be used
+ * Make sure that running multiple PhantomJS instances at the same time is possible without explicitly setting different ports to be used (seems running just fine but should probably be battle tested)
- * Set better logging with configuration options and possibility to log into files
  * Better handling of errors
  * Need to make sure how does it behave under load (especially how PhantomJS behaves under heavy load)
  * Better documentation
  * Cache for already loaded images (provided all the parameters are the same)
+ * Better test cases that would emulate heavy load

  LICENSE
  =======